Why Advaxis Inc. (ADXS)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

 The average price from analysts is $2.25.
-Today, the average trading volume of ADXS was 6.94M shares.
+ADXS currently public float of 145.56M and currently shorts hold a 3.02% ratio of that float.
+Today, the average trading volume of ADXS was 6.85M shares.

 ADXS’s Market Performance